Ruth Crawford Seeger: Chicago

-Crawford moved to Chicago in 1921 where she enrolled at the American Conservatory of Music, initially planning to stay for a single year, long enough to earn a teaching certificate.
-In Chicago, she attended symphony and opera performances for the first time as well as recitals by eminent pianists including Sergei Rachmaninoff and Arthur Rubinstein.
-At the Conservatory, she studied piano with Heniot Levy and Louise Robyn.
-Crawford's focus at the Conservatory quickly shifted from piano performance to composition.
-During her second year there, she began composition and theory studies with Adolf Weidig and wrote several early works, including a Nocturne for Violin and Piano (1923) and a set of theme and variations for piano (1923).
+Crawford moved to Chicago in 1921, where she enrolled at the American Conservatory of Music.
+She initially planned to stay for a single year, long enough to earn a teaching certificate.
+In Chicago, she attended symphony and opera performances for the first time, as well as recitals by eminent pianists including Sergei Rachmaninoff and Arthur Rubinstein.
+She studied piano with Heniot Levy and Louise Robyn at the conservatory, though her focus quickly shifted from piano performance to composition.
+During her second year at the conservatory, she began composition and music theory studies with Adolf Weidig and wrote several early works, including a Nocturne for Violin and Piano (1923) and a set of theme and variations for piano (1923).
 Clara Crawford moved to Chicago to live with her daughter in 1923.
-The next year, Ruth received her bachelor's degree in music from the Conservatory and subsequently enrolled in the school's master's degree program.
+The next year, Ruth received her bachelor's degree and subsequently enrolled in the American Conservatory's master's degree program.

-While Crawford continued to study theory and composition with Weidig at the American Conservatory of Music through 1929, in 1924 she also began private piano lessons with Djane Lavoie-Herz.
-Herz, one of the most prestigious piano teachers in Chicago at the time, had a profound impact on Crawford's intellectual and musical life.
-Herz sparked Crawford's interest in theosophy and the music of Alexander Scriabin, and introduced her pupil to an influential community of artists and thinkers.
-Through Herz, Crawford met Dane Rudhyar and Henry Cowell, composers who would both have a significant impact on Crawford's music and career.
-During this time, Crawford also met the leading Chicago poet Carl Sandburg, whose writings she eventually set to music.
+While Crawford continued to study theory and composition with Weidig through 1929, in 1924 she also began private piano lessons with Djane Lavoie-Herz.
+One of the most prestigious piano teachers in Chicago at the time, Herz had a profound impact on Crawford's intellectual and musical life.
+Herz sparked Crawford's interest in Theosophy and the Theosophy-influenced music of Russian composer Alexander Scriabin, and introduced her pupil to an influential community of artists and thinkers including Dane Rudhyar and Henry Cowell.
+During this time, Crawford also met poet Carl Sandburg, whose writings she would eventually set to music.
+In 1925, she composed “The Adventures of Tom Thumb,” an experiment which combined spoken word with music.